Bajocode/exploring-modern-ios-architectures/README.md

 #### Project
 In this project I'm structuring my knowledge about modern architectural patterns, showcasing the main features through a simple Movie app.
-The app makes use of the Tmdb API :movie_camera: which requires an API key.
+The app makes use of the [Tmdb API](https://www.themoviedb.org/documentation/api) which requires an API key.
 However, static `JSON` files are also included for quick usage.

 #### Setup